Background

 Objectives

-To address the need to understand the complete picture of energy storage and energy efficiency solutions, this deep dive workshop will cover a variety of current issues and opportunities in the energy, grid and storage sector, highlighting low carbon solutions to some of the world’s most pressing climate challenges.
+To better understand the complete picture of energy storage and energy efficiency solutions, this deep dive workshop will cover a variety of current issues and opportunities in the energy, grid and storage sector, highlighting low carbon solutions to some of the world’s most pressing climate challenges.
 This session recognizes the importance of stakeholder engagement and provides the opportunity to hear from local and Canadian experts on various technologies, research and solutions.

 AGENDA